 Bench top Drum Sander For Small, High Volume Projects

-If your projects don’t require a wide width but still need precision than a bench top sander is a great place to start.
+Best for projects don’t require a wide width but still need precision sanding – a bench top sander is a great place to start.

 While typically half the price of larger drum sanders this size doesn’t sacrifice on quality: